eshaanrawat1/wattpad-sorter/README.md

 The extension handles this with two independent background processes:

-- `MutationObserver` watches for newly added story cards as they lazy-load and indexes them immediately.
+- `MutationObserver` watches for newly added story cards and indexes them immediately.
-- `setInterval` **at 200ms** checks whether the toggle button is still in the DOM and re-injects it if React has wiped it.
-This sidesteps React's multi-pass render cycle, where a mutation-based approach would lose a race against the second render pass.
+- `setInterval` **every 200ms** checks whether the toggle button is still in the DOM and re-injects it if React has wiped it.

-Sorting itself is pure DOM manipulation — `appendChild` on an existing node moves it rather than cloning it, so reordering the card list requires no node creation.

-## Development

-**To reload after local changes:**

-1. Go to `chrome://extensions`.
-2. Click the refresh icon on the Wattpad Views Sorter card.
-3. Hard-refresh Wattpad (`Cmd+Shift+R` / `Ctrl+Shift+R`).